 Take a colourful night-time festive adventure aboard the Light Fantastic – the closest Christmas lights train ride to London!

-The hour-long return journey will take you from North Weald to Ongar and back.
+The hour-long return journey starts this year at Ongar Station.
 Aboard vintage carriages, you’ll enjoy synchronised music and light displays as you travel through the Essex countryside.
 With a steam engine at one end and diesel locomotive at the other, train enthusiasts will get to experience the best of both worlds!

 Is Santa On Board?
 No. If you’re looking for an Essex Santa Train Ride, then Epping Ongar Railway offer Santa Specials as well but these are separate daytime train journeys.
 Find out more about these and other Santa Specials in our Complete Guide here.